MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 3. Select the remote collaborator's name and launch a call.

     > [!NOTE]
-    > If the remote collaborator is receiving the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
+    > If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/calls_3.png)